learn-academy-2022-echo/week-6-assessment-jmagistrado/interview-questions.md

 Researched answer: The routes that must be passed params are show, edit, update and destroy.
 This is because all four routes need a param passed to find the primary key value of the instance that needs to be either shown, edited/updated, or destroyed.
 Without passing params, you would not be able to call for a specific instance which would result in not being able to see, edit or delete an individual instance.
 It is important that these RESTful routes pass params because it makes the page more dynamic and allows the developer to add more information into the route rather then having to do it directly to the URL.

+I have used params before while creating a RESTful routes.
+By using params, it makes my route more dynamic vs creating a static route that has a hard coded primary id key within it.
+This lessens the amount of routes you may need and in turn, creates an easier to read and easier to follow route.

 3. Name three rails generator commands.
 What is created by each?

 Your answer: